-Have you meant to buy bitcoin for the last three or so years, but procrastinated because the whole process seemed a bit convoluted?
-Do you try to rationalize that it is a complicated onboarding process, and if you do not have specialized understanding you might very well get your bitcoin stolen!, while deep down knowing the excuses are just a coping mechanism?
+Have you meant to buy bitcoin for the last three or so years, but procrastinated because the whole process seemed a bit difficult?

-Well, you are indeed just coping, because it really is not a complicated or sketchy onboarding process.
+Buying bitcoin is no longer a complicated or sketchy process.
 You need not be a programmer to get into bitcoin, matter of fact you need not be particularly well-versed in the arts of the computers.
 You also need very little specialized understanding to protect your bitcoin, and the understanding you do need is not hard to come by.

-Perhaps your affliction in now psychological - this author knows how difficult it is to buy into something after it has already exploded in price.
-All of us except the lucky few (for lack of a better term) have been through this when it comes to cryptocurrencies.
+Perhaps your issue in now psychological – this author knows how difficult it is to buy into something after it has already appreciated in price.
+All of us except the lucky few have been through this when it comes to cryptocurrencies.
 But that was the case at $10, and $100, and $500, and $1,000 as well.

 Buying Your First Bitcoin